Code-Institute-Submissions/pphilippersson6-battleship-game/README.md

 # Bugs
 I had one problem at the beginning of my coding, and it was that one of my lines were too long.
-After some research, i found out very fast how i could break up the code.
+After some research, I found out very fast how I could break up the code-line into two lines.

 ![error message line too long](readme-assets/errormsg.png)
 ![python code too long](readme-assets/too-long-code.png)